“The cottage is perfect — has everything you could need.”

 In early summer, the machair turns.
 Where it was green it goes yellow, purple, white.
 Rare wildflowers cover the dunes — this coastal grassland exists almost nowhere else on earth.
 It happens every year.
 Most people have never seen anything like it.

-The MacNeils built it on a tidal islet in Castlebay harbour.
-It has been there since the 11th century.
+The MacNeils settled in Barra in the 11th century, but it was Gilleonan MacNeil — recorded as the first lord in 1427 — who most likely built the tower house that still dominates the rocky islet in Castlebay harbour today.
 A short boat trip from the village takes you across the water and inside.
 From the ramparts, you look back at the village.
 It still looks medieval.

 Golden eagles overhead.
 Otters at the loch edge at dusk.
 Grey seals on the rocks.
 Come in summer and minke whales and basking sharks pass close to shore.
 Barra sits on major migration routes — birdwatchers travel from across Europe to be here.